Wanna talk?

 Before I continue further, I should probably share what a "zine" is!
 Zines, (short for "magazine") are self-published works, typically taking the form of small booklets.
 They aren't mass-produced, but are instead small circulation and are printed and bound by the author or a group they work with.
 Most you'll see are made from a single sheet of paper printed from a copy machine then folded into a booklet, though more elaborate and larger zines are common too!
 As far as subject matter is concerned, they can be about anything!
 And I mean, literally anything, from political commentary, to history facts and tidbits, to comics to poetry to collages to dadaist nightmares.

-I haven't been terribly productive zine-wise as of late, not really since I started college and I never really regained my steam after graduating.
-It was really important to me to attend this year's zine fest, as it was the first one since the Big Goof locked us all inside, and I wanted to catch up with some people I hadn't seen.
+I haven't been terribly productive zine-wise as of late, not really since I started college and I never regained my steam after graduating.
+It wasvimportant to me to attend this year's zine fest, as it was the first one since the Big Goof locked us all inside, and I wanted to catch up with some people I hadn't seen.

 So how did it go?
 Well, I'm not great with crowds, so there was a certain level of panic upon seeing how busy it really was in there, but I eventually got the flow and spent about two hours walking laps, eyeballing tables but never stopping unless something caught my eye because I'm too akward to browse someone's wares while they're sitting there watching me.
 I ended up with a quite decent variety of zines, a couple of which have hit me HARD and were absolutely worth getting.
 Also grabbed a ton of business cards, a halloween sticker sheet that's too adorable to use, and a couple prints I plan to get framed!